Shubhum49/Loan-Default/README.md

 ## 🔄 Data Preparation & Transformation

-The raw CSV dataset was loaded into SQL and processed through a Data Flow before being connected to Power BI Desktop for analysis.
+The raw CSV dataset was loaded into SQL and processed through Microsoft Fabric Dataflow Gen2 before being connected to Power BI Desktop for analysis.

 ### Data Pipeline

-CSV Dataset → SQL → Data Flow → Power BI Desktop
+CSV Dataset → SQL → Microsoft Fabric Dataflow Gen2 → Power BI Desktop

 The processed dataset was then used in Power BI Desktop for analysis.